streamdp/healthcheck/README.md

 [![healthcheck](https://github.com/streamdp/healthcheck/actions/workflows/healthcheck.yml/badge.svg?branch=main)](https://github.com/streamdp/healthcheck/actions/workflows/healthcheck.yml)

 This branch implements a GitHub workflow to check the health status of a website.
-The purpose of this workflow is to continuously monitor the */healthz* endpoint (or another url if this is not implemented) of the site, ensuring that the site is operational and responds with a status indicating that all services are functioning correctly.
+The purpose of this workflow is to continuously monitor the */healthz* endpoint of the site, ensuring that the site is operational and responds with a status indicating that all services are functioning correctly.
 It will help developers and operations teams by providing real-time feedback about the availability and health of the website.

 ## Key Workflow Features:
 ### Health Endpoint Monitoring: